-Fixed versus adjustable rate loans
+Adjustable versus fixed rate loans

-ARMs usually start at a very low rate that usually increases as the loan ages.
-You may have heard about "3/1 ARMs" or "5/1 ARMs".
-In these loans, the introductory rate is set for three or five years.
+ARMs usually start at a very low rate that may increase over time.
+You may hear people talking about "3/1 ARMs" or "5/1 ARMs".
+For these loans, the initial rate is fixed for three or five years.
 It then adjusts every year.
-These loans are fixed for 3 or 5 years, then they adjust.
-These loans are best for borrowers who expect to move in three or five years.
-These types of adjustable rate programs are best for borrowers who will move before the initial lock expires.
+These types of loans are fixed for 3 or 5 years, then adjust.
+These loans are usually best for borrowers who anticipate moving in three or five years.
+These types of adjustable rate programs benefit people who plan to sell their house or refinance before the loan adjusts.